schemetrica/automating-data-delivery-odk-central/README.md

 Once data has been published, site visitors can use it\'s search features to browse and download the data they need.
-They can also preview it using maps, graphs and data.
-CKAN stores metadata about datasets and resources, and also offers a powerful API (used in our solution) that allows third-party applications and services to be built around it.
+They can also preview it using maps, graphs and data views.
+CKAN stores metadata about *datasets* and *resources*, and also offers a powerful API that allows third-party applications and services to interact with it.

 Like Kettle, CKAN is open source software with an active developer community that has contributed more than 200 plugins.
 You can test drive
 \"vanilla\" CKAN using the [online demo](https://demo.ckan.org/) instance.
-This solution uses a CKAN instance hosted by [Amplus.io](https://amplusdata.io/).
+This solution uses a CKAN instance hosted at [Amplus.io](https://amplusdata.io/).

 ## Workflow